 Amazon: international listings

-This is a guide on how to use the international listing feature on Amazon.
+This article describes how to use the international listing feature on Amazon.

 A little-known feature of Amazon is International listings.
 This is part of Amazon Global Selling, meaning that you can have one single source marketplace (for example Amazon.de) and all of your offers are copied to all available Amazon countries that you select as target marketplaces.
 For this option to work, it the products must be known on all target marketplaces.